Kimono structure and how to measure your size

 Please use it as a reference when choosing a ready-made yukata.
 Check your sizes of shincho (height), yuki (length of the shoulder and arm), maehaba (front width), ushirohaba (back width), and koshimawari (hips),

 * The size of the ready-made product varies.
-It depends on manufacturers.
+It depends on the manufacturers.

 Measure your size and get a nice one!